Bound states in the continuum induced via local symmetries in complex structures: Experimental Implementation

 \section{Experimental Implementation}

-We consider the tetrahedron network shown in Figs.~\ref{fig:ExpSetup}b,c.
-This network is relatively simple and it does not have any geometrical symmetries.
+We consider the tetrahedron network shown in Figs.~\ref{fig:ExpSetup}(b) and \ref{fig:ExpSetup}(c).
+This network is relatively simple and does not have any geometrical symmetries.
 At the same time, the dynamics is rich enough to show typical features of wave chaos \cite{Haake2018, kottos1999periodic,kottos2000chaotic,SK03}.
-Its microwave implementation is done using coaxial cables (Huber+Suhner S~04272) connected by 6 T-junctions (vertices).
-The electrical permittivity of the cables was found to be $\epsilon\approx 1.56(\pm0.07)+i0.0015(\pm0.0005)$ indicating the presence of uniform losses.
-Two TLs have been attached at the vertices labeled $1$ and $2$, see Figs.~\ref{fig:ExpSetup}b,c.
+A microwave implementation is realized using coaxial cables (Huber+Suhner S~04272) connected by 6 T-junctions (vertices).
+The electrical permittivity of the cables was found to be $\epsilon\approx 1.47(\pm0.07)+i0.0055(\pm0.0005)$ indicating the presence of uniform losses.
+Two TLs have been attached at the vertices labeled $1$ and $2$; see Figs.~\ref{fig:ExpSetup}(b) and \ref{fig:ExpSetup}(c).